 Stanna founded the Law Office of Jeffery S. Slater in 1999 after practicing 10 years with Arizona's finest trial lawyers (handling the most complex civil cases, including disputes alleging medical malpractice).

 Since its launch, the Law Office of Jeffery Slater has represented a diverse group of insurance companies, healthcare providers, corporations (publicly-traded and closely-held), estates and individuals.
 Stanna is recognized as "Distinguished" by Martindale - Hubbell (Attorney Peer Reviews) for professional achievements and ethics.
 She has received the Superb designation by the Avvo Online Directory of Attorneys.

-While practicing Law, Stanna has devoted substantial time trying to help those who identify as Transgender or Gay.
-Stanna currently serves as the LGBT Liaison for the City of Scottsdale, where she also serves on the Police Department's Community Engagement Committee.
+While practicing Law, Stanna has devoted substantial time trying to advance the interests of those who identify as Transgender or Gay.
+Stanna currently serves as the LGBT Liaison for the City of Scottsdale, where she also serves on the Scottsdale Police Chief's Community Engagement Committee.
 Stanna is a former Chair of the Arizona State Bar's Committee on Sexual Orientation & Gender Identity (SOGI), where she served for six consecutive years.
 While on the State Bar's SOGI Committee, Stanna was appointed by the State Bar to also serve on a special Task Force commissioned to review the lawyer ethics rule, ER8.4, pertaining to unlawful bias and prejudice.
 Stanna has also served on the Board of Directors at one•n•ten, an Arizona nonprofit that strives to empower youth who identify as Transgender or Gay.

 In 2016, Stanna was recognized by the City of Scottsdale as a Diversity Champion and by Arizona Foothills Magazine as one of the Women Who Move the Valley.